codacy/codacy-codesniffer/docs/description/Generic_Functions_OpeningFunctionBraceBsdAllman.md

-Function declarations follow the "BSD/Allman style".
-The function brace is on the line following the function declaration and is indented to the same column as the start of the function declaration.
+Function declarations must follow the "BSD/Allman style".
+The opening brace is on the line
+    following the function declaration and is indented to the same column as the start of the function declaration.
+The brace must be the last content on the line.

-Valid: brace on next line
+Valid: Opening brace on the next line.
 ```
 function fooFunction($arg1, $arg2 = '')
 {
-    ...
+    // Do something
 }
 ```

-Invalid: brace on same line
+Invalid: Opening brace on the same line.
 ```
 function fooFunction($arg1, $arg2 = '') {
-    ...
+    // Do something
 }
 ```